-When detangling your curls, twist or braid your hair when complete.
+After detangling your curls, twist or braid them.
 Don’t worry about your hair looking polished.
 The purpose of twisting your hair is to prevent matting while you swim.
 If you can secure your twists or braids in a ponytail, that’s even better.

 Cleanse after swimming

 Washing your curls right after swimming is necessary.
 When chlorine is left in your hair, it can cause breakage and damage.
 Shampooing your curls with a clarifying and moisturizing shampoo will gently yet thoroughly remove the chlorine.
 Cleansing your hair should be easier thanks to detangling and moisturizing your curls before your swim session.
 You will notice that your hair does not feel brittle from chlorine or even sun exposure.